 Somewhere Among by Annie Donwerth-Chikamatsu is a novel in poetry about the effect of September 11, 2001 about a Japanese-American girl living in Japan.
 As Ema prepares in her grandparent’s home for the arrival of a new sibling, she struggles with bullying in her school, as the other students tease her and she adjusts to a very Japanese

 Red Berries, White Clouds, Blue Sky by Sandra Dallas is an appropriate book for reading just before our country’s Independence Day.
 It focuses on a Japanese American family during the early part of World War II, when thousands of people of Japanese descent were relocated to special “camps”.
-It is about the discrimination against Japanese, but
+The Japanese internment is not someting I

 Beginning with powdering a sweaty back and ending, quite literally, with diarrhea, The Makioka Sisters by Junichiro Tanizaki captures the intimate everyday moments of a once-powerful family in a rapidly changing 1930s and ’40s Japan.
 It was not an enjoyable read for me.
 Coming from both a Western perspective and a modern one, I found